JuliaBayesianOptimization/BayesianOptimization.jl/README.md

 *This repo contains experimental code at the moment.*

 This package provides traditional Bayesian optimization algorithms, in a modular format.

-It refactors and extends registered package [BayesianOptimization.jl](https://github.com/jbrea/BayesianOptimization.jl).
+## Credits

+This package refactors the registered package `BayesianOptimization.jl` available at [https://github.com/jbrea/BayesianOptimization.jl](https://github.com/jbrea/BayesianOptimization.jl).
+In particular, many code snippets were adopted verbatim.